piky/devstack/doc/source/development.rst

 local changes you will need to:

 * cd to top of library path
-* sudo pip install -U .
+* sudo pip install --no-cache-dir -U .
 * restart all services you want to use the new library

 You can do that with wildcards such as